JamesSullivan1/JamesSullivan1.github.io/_posts/2014-08-08-executable---readable.md

 ### Step 1: Attaching to a process

 There are two ways in which ptrace can attach a tracer to a tracee.
-The tracer can either attach themself explicitly by calling ptrace(PTRACE_ATTACH, pid, ...) or by ptrace(PTRACE_SEIZE, pid, ...).
-PTRACE_ATTACH will attach to the process PID, and raise a SIGSTOP in this process to halt execution.
+The tracer can either attach themself explicitly by calling ptrace(PTRACE_ATTACH, pid, ...) or by ptrace(PTRACE_SEIZE, pid, ...). pTRACE_ATTACH will attach to the process PID, and raise a SIGSTOP in this process to halt execution.
 PTRACE_SEIZE does the same thing but it does not raise the SIGSTOP- not as useful for our purpose, as we need to halt execution.

     pid_t tracee_pid = 12345;
     ptrace(PTRACE_ATTACH, tracee_pid, NULL, NULL);